Summary

-- If your lease includes a renewal option, you can renew it under the same terms unless both parties agree to changes.
+- If your lease includes a renewal option, you can usually renew on the same terms unless both parties agree to changes.

-- A landlord cannot change lease terms without your consent.
-Any variations must be documented and signed.
+- A landlord cannot change lease terms without your consent, and any variations must be agreed and documented.

 Tips for Businesses